Becky Buhay: Organizing in the "needle trades"

 The Canadian garment industry saw some of the country's heaviest union activity in the 1930s.
 During that period, Buhay served as a leader of the Industrial Union of Needle Trades Workers.
 In 1931, she argued in The Worker that the CPC was not devoting sufficient resources to organizing women in the garment industry.

+Author

+She authored several small books - Marxism and Canadian Politics.
+School in Ten Sessions (published in Timmins, Ontario by the Labour Progressive Party, Northern Regional Committee); Imperialism: The Final Stage of Capitalism.
+(Labor-Progressive Party, Ontario Committee); Wall St. and It’s Canadian Lackeys Hate and Fear Socialism, Bulletin no. 11: Facts Fight for Peace.
+(Beckie Buhay) (Labor-Progressive Party – National Education Department, 1948); The Fight for the Party, Educational Outline.
+(National Education Department, Labor-Progressive Party, 1948), 6pp.